Frequently asked questions

 - Emergent tasks that need to happen immediately; and

-- Known tasks that need to happen in the future.
+- Planned tasks that need to happen in the future.